 Individualized Minor: A minimum of ★18 senior level and a maximum of ★42 in the minor subject of concentration is required, including at least ★6 at the 300 or 400-level.
-Specific required courses will vary by individual program; however, all students in the Individualized Minor program must complete INT D 222 (★3) and INT D 333 (★3) which do not apply to the minimum and maximum required for the minor.
+Specific required courses will vary by individual program; however, all students in the Individualized Minor program must complete INT D 222 (★3) which does not apply to the minimum and maximum required for the minor.